 Kia ora, I’m Tānia.

 I’m a teacher at a Māori language pre-school.
-This is my day job, and I can honestly say my work days are never dull.
-They’re driven by toddlers, and jam-packed with everything you’d be inclined to imagine if you took the time to ponder that for a wee moment…
+This is my much-loved day job, and I can honestly say my work days are never dull.
+They’re driven by toddlers and four-going-on-fourteen year-olds, and packed with everything you’d be inclined to imagine if you took the time to ponder this for a wee moment…

 My Māori roots connect me to a tiny (like, tiny) rural town on the East Coast of New Zealand’s North Island, called ‘Mōhaka’.
 Mōhaka’s “home”.